Brunox117/flutter_counter_app/README.md

-# A simple counter screen App
+# A simple counter App

 A simple counter that uses riverpod, and allows the user to modify the theme of the app.